couchbaselabs/node-ottoman/docusaurus/docs/basic/model.md

 ```

 Models have static method `replaceById` which has the same behavior as **updateById**, except that the replaceById replaces the existing document with the given document.
-See the [API](/interfaces/imodel.html#static-replacebyid) docs for more detail.
+See the [API](/docs/api/interfaces/imodel.html#static-replacebyid) docs for more detail.

 ```javascript
 User.replaceById('userId', { age: 30, name: 'John' });
 ```

-::: warning
+:::caution
 The replaceById method completely replaces the existing document as long as the new document complies with the schema rules.
 :::

 Models have static `updateMany` function to update all documents matching the given condition.
-See the [API](/interfaces/imodel.html#static-updatemany) docs for more detail.
+See the [API](/docs/api/interfaces/imodel.html#static-updatemany) docs for more detail.

 ```javascript
 User.updateMany({ name: { $like: '%JohnDoe%' } }, { name: 'John' });